preciofishbone/OmniaDocsG2/setup/eventmanagement/index.rst

 Below you will find the steps needed in order to create a basic setup of Event Management.

-1. Go to Omnia Admin and activate the tenant feature "Default Enterprise Properties for Event Management".
+1. Go to Omnia admin and activate the tenant feature "Event management".

+Default properties for Event management are being added automatically.

 2. Create a new Publishing App where you want events to be administrated.
 In this example, we create a publishing app for internal training.

 .. image:: create-publishingapp-for-training.png